 INTERNSHIP PROGRAM (WORK-BASED PARADIGM)

 The College of Business actively supports the Work-Based Paradigm (WBP) of the University by involving students in the WBP major components: shadowing, mentoring, interning and cooperative education.
 Internships normally consist of students working full or part time for a semester at a cooperating firm.
 Internships may be for pay, volunteer and/or for course credit.
 Business students are expected to complete internship experiences in their major area of study before graduation.
+The college offers three formal courses for internship credit: BUSA 3100 (3hrs), BUSA 4100 (3hrs) and MGHC 4110 (4hrs).
 Cooperative Education assignments are normally at out-of-state locations, although a limited number of COOP assignments are available in the Albany area.
 Students may earn University credit for cooperative education courses while on assignments.

 WEEKEND COLLEGE